Justin-Kwan/bit-image/readme.md

 This is my coding challenge submission for the Shopify Summer 2021 backend developer internship.

-Bit-image is a fast and straight-forward service that allows you to upload, store, and view your images online.
+Bit-image is a fast and distributed image repository that allows you to upload, store, and view your images online.

 ## Table of Contents